walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 ![Shader Parameters](../assets/images/shader-parameters.jpg)

 ### Vertex color adjustment parameters:
 all of the environment lighting in PGRC tracks is achieved with **vertex colors**.
-Essentially each vertex (point) in the 3D model can be assigne a color, and that color can affect how the texture is colored at that spot in the level.
+Essentially each vertex (point) in the 3D model can be assigned a color, and that color can affect how the texture is colored at that spot in the level.
 This is how all of the lighting and shadows are accomplished in the level.
 There are several parameters to adjust how the vertex colors are applied in the shader:
 * **Vert Color Gamma** this is essentially the "exposure" of the vertex colors.
 Most tracks use a value between 0.6 and 1.5.
 * **Vert Color Mult** a number to multiply the vertex colors with.
 Generally controls the contrast. values < 1 will darken the colors, and values > 1 will increase the contrast of the colors.
 * **Vert Color Gain** a number that is added to the vertex colors. values < 0 will darken, values > 1 will lighten.
 Rarely used other than to slightly push the colors brighter or darker.